martenjostmann/rgb-led-remote-control/README.md

 `python3 com.py`

-To run this code in the Background of your Resparry Pi you can use the Screen feature:
+To run this code in the Background of your Raspberry Pi you can use the Screen feature:

 ```
 apt-get install screen